humphreyska/Working-Calculator/README.md

 ![](READimage.png)

 ## Contributions
-There are many possibilities of features that can be added to the working calculator project.
-If you would like to contribute to the code simply make a clean pull request.
+There are an endless amount of features that can be added to this project.
+If you would like to contribute to this code simply make a [clean pull requests](https://github.com/MarcDiethelm/contributing/blob/master/README.md).
 Your commit message should be detailed, so that others will understand the feature you have added.
-For more guidance on [clean pull requests](https://github.com/MarcDiethelm/contributing/blob/master/README.md)